 Websites and Podcasts

-Here is a list of our favorite college admissions blogs, including standouts at Georgia Tech and the University of Virginia.
-Reading these blogs can give parents and students insight into the college admissions process.
-These authoritative resources can be extremely helpful regardless of whether your teen plans to apply to these particular schools or not.
+Here is a list of our favorite college admissions blogs, including standouts at Georgia Tech, the University of Virginia, and Dartmouth College.
+Reading these blogs can give parents and students insight into college admissions.
+These authoritative resources can be beneficial regardless of whether your teen plans to apply to these schools.

 Ask Lisa podcast is co-hosted by Dr. Lisa Damour (whose books we highlight above) and journalist Reena Ninan.

-Please join our community at the Grown and Flown Parents Facebook Group and meet your 215,000 new BFFS.
+Please join our community at the Grown and Flown Parents Facebook Group and meet your 260,000 new BFFs.

 Here’s where you can find additional help on college admissions and paying for college.

-We’ve got lots of advice about dorm ideas, dorm decor, and moving day, too.
+We’ve got lots of advice about dorm ideas, dorm decor, and moving day.